-Section 17C.240.120 Sign Heights and Clearances
+Section 17C.240.150 Section 17C.240.120 Height of Signs Sign Heights and Clearances

 A. Height

 The overall height of a sign or sign structure is measured from the finish grade to the highest point of the sign or sign structure (See Figure 7).